Is there a national dish of Haiti? One of these might be it.

-Looking to do something creative as you study and pray about missions in Haiti?
+Looking to do something creative as you study and pray about missionary work in Haiti?
 Prepare one of these recipes!
-Neither is an official national dish of Haiti.
+Neither is an official "national dish" of Haiti.
 However, both are eaten frequently.

-One Haitian specialty is griots.
-The Haitians often cook these and sell them right along the roads.
-Try these on toothpicks as an hors d'oeuvre or appetizers.
+One Haitian food specialty is griots.
+The Haitians often cook these and sell them at little stands along the roads.
+Try these on toothpicks as hors d'oeuvre or appetizers.
 They can also be a main course when served with rice and bean sauce.

-Put all ingredients in bowl and allow to marinate a few hours.
+Put all ingredients in a bowl and allow to marinate for a few hours.
 Drain.
-Heat some oil, brown meat, then add marinade and simmer over low heat 30 minutes covered.
-Remove lid and increase heat to eliminate any liquid.
+Heat some oil and brown meat.
+Then add marinade and simmer over low heat for 30 minutes covered.
+Remove the lid and increase the heat to eliminate any liquid.
 Serve hot.

 Cook one package of pinto beans in water until well done.
 Add salt to taste, a few whole cloves, a clove of garlic and a pinch of oregano and some salt pork.
 When the beans are very well cooked, remove cloves and garlic.
-Press at least one half or more of the beans through a colander.
-Add the thick pressed beans to the others.
-(Throw away the pulp in the colander.)
+Press at least one-half or more of the beans through a colander.
+Add the thick-pressed beans to the others.
+(Throw away the pulp left in the colander.)
 Serve with rice as a gravy. it should be the consistency of cream gravy (with lumps).

 |Your Kingdom come?
 On earth?
 Signs of the Kingdom of Heaven at work in Haiti . . . [ more ]